Reading: Psalm 147

 Who here wants a dirty chewed up bone when there’s steak on offer?

 Response: Father God, renew my first love for you.
 I want to fall in love with you again.
-Fill me with delight for your word and your Spirit.
+Fill me with delight for your word.
 Completely change my affections.
 Amen.

 Your Turn: Are you too content with your bone?
 Have you experienced the nearness of Jesus?